More guides

 non-regulated cases (Section 7 of the Residence Act)

-According to the so-called “purpose doctrine” of the Federal Administrative Court, an application for a residence permit must always make it clear why the residence permit is being applied for.
-In the corresponding forms from the embassies and immigration authorities, the “purpose of stay” field must therefore always be filled in.
+According to the Federal Administrative Court's so-called "purpose doctrine," an application for a residence permit must always clearly state the reason for the application.
+Therefore, the "Purpose of Stay" field on the relevant forms from embassies and immigration authorities must always be filled out.

 FAQ